maximeraafat/BlenderNeRF/README.md

 ## Setting

 **Blender x NeRF** proposes 3 settings, which are discussed in the sub-sections below.
 From now on when mentioning *training* data, I will refer to the data required by NeRF to *train* (or teach) the AI model.
 Similarly, the *testing* data will refer to the images predicted by the AI.
-When executed, each of the 3 settings generate an archived ZIP file, contaning a training and testing folder.
+When executed, each of the 3 settings generate an archived ZIP file, containing a training and testing folder.
 Both folders contain a `transforms_train.json` file, respectively `transforms_test.json` file, with the necessary camera information for NeRF to properly train and test on images.

 ### SOF : Subset of Frames